geekabhinav007/Unix-Shell/docs/index.md

 ```bash
 $ touch my_file.txt
 ```
-`touch` : The touch command generates a new file called my_file.txt in your current directlsory.
-You can observe this newly generated file by typing ls at the command line prompt. my_file.txt can also be viewed in your GUI file explorer.
+`touch` : touch is used to change file timestamps.
+Update the access and modification times of each FILE to the current time.

 ```bash
 $ cp [OPTION] Source Destination